M (New York City Subway service): MJ service

 On March 5, 1944, 11 trains stopped running over the Brooklyn Bridge, instead ending at Bridge–Jay Streets on the Brooklyn side, and all 11 trains terminated there (with a free transfer to the IND trains at Jay Street–Borough Hall).
 In 1967, when the Chrystie Street Connection opened, the label MJ was assigned to the 11 service.

 The western half of the Myrtle Avenue Line closed on October 4, 1969, ending MJ service, which was replaced with a free transfer to the B54 bus.
 Several days before the scheduled closing date, some supports for the elevated structure were hit by a truck, temporarily suspending service.
-Timber reinforcement was applied to damaged members, allowing service to resume operation until the scheduled closing date.
+Timber reinforcement was applied to damaged pillars, allowing service to resume until the scheduled closing date.

 Route

 Service pattern

 The following table shows the lines used by the M, with shaded boxes indicating the route at the specified times:

 Stations

-For a more detailed station listing, see the articles on the lines listed above.
-The M train runs on the following lines:
+For a more detailed station listing, see the articles on the lines listed above.The M train runs on the following lines: